skimzor/SZ-REG/README.md

 # Disclaimer
 Populating this PCB will require micro-soldering surface mount components and a QFN chip.
-If you have suggestions to improve or identify issues with the PCB design, please contact me on discord: *skimzor#5078*.

 # Ordering